lordiii/8-bit-computer/instructions/readme.md

-This folder contains both the list of instruction, as well as an FPGA implementation on an iCE40HX8K-CT256.
+aThis folder contains both the list of instruction, as well as an FPGA implementation on an iCE40HX8K-CT256.

 # Instructions